-- Reducing your income tax with a salary sacrifice agreement with your employer, your contribution is taxed at 15% instead of the marginal tax rate you'd normally pay based on your salary.
+- Potentially reducing your income tax with a salary sacrifice agreement with your employer, your contribution is taxed at 15% instead of the marginal tax rate you'd normally pay based on your salary.
 You may also be able to claim a tax deduction for other contributions you make. - Reduced tax on investment earnings when you invest outside of superannuation, any income earnt is taxed at your marginal tax rate.
-Within superannuation, the investment earnings on your accumulated superannuation is generally taxed at a lower rate of 15%. - Diversification superannuation is usually invested in a broad range of investment assets (property, bonds, cash etc), meaning it is generally well diversified and has less risk than shares alone. - Cheaper insurance cover as superannuation funds can negotiate group discounts on insurance premiums, they can pass these savings onto members.
+Within superannuation, the investment earnings on your accumulated superannuation are generally taxed at a lower rate of 15%. - Diversification superannuation is usually invested in a broad range of investment assets (shares, property, bonds, cash etc), meaning it is generally well diversified and has less risk than investing in a single asset class, such as shares or property alone. - Cheaper insurance cover as superannuation funds can negotiate group discounts on insurance premiums, they can pass these savings onto members.
 While the cover offered by superannuation funds is generally basic in nature, it can be cost effective in comparison to insurance owned outside of superannuation.
-Another advantage to having insurance inside superannuation is that premiums are automatically deducted from your superannuation and not payable from your cashflow directly. - Protecting your assets from bankruptcy if your superannuation is held in a regulated fund, bankruptcy will not impact your retirement savings.
+Another advantage to having insurance inside superannuation is that premiums are automatically deducted from your superannuation and not payable from your cashflow directly.

+- Protecting your assets from bankruptcy if your superannuation is held in a regulated fund, bankruptcy will not impact your retirement savings.
 Money withdrawn from your superannuation after bankruptcy could be protected also.
-Any funds that are withdrawn from your superannuation prior to bankruptcy are an asset of the bankrupt estate. - Tax-free income when you retire if you satisfy a condition of release after turning age 60, you can typically access your superannuation without paying tax. - Beneficial social security assessment if you are in receipt of an income support payment from Centrelink or Department of Veteran's Affairs (DVA), superannuation in accumulation phase is not counted under the income and assets test until you are Age Pension age.
+Any funds that are withdrawn from your superannuation prior to bankruptcy are an asset of the bankrupt estate.

+- Tax-free income when you retire if you satisfy a condition of release after turning age 60, you can typically access your superannuation without paying tax.

+- Beneficial social security assessment -

+if you are in receipt of an income support

+payment from Centrelink or Department of

+Veteran's Affairs (DVA), superannuation in

+accumulation phase is not counted under

+the income and assets test until you are

+Age Pension age.

-Access the Government co-contribution - if you're a low to middle income earner and you make non-concessional contributions, you can boost your superannuation with a government co-contribution.
+- Access the Government co-contribution -

+if you're a low to middle income earner and

+you make non-concessional contributions,

+you can boost your superannuation with

+a government co-contribution.

-For more details, visit www.ato.gov.au and search 'Government co-contribution'.
+- For more details, visit www.ato.gov.au and search 'Government co-contribution'.
+You can also refer to the 'What is the Government Co-contribution?' fact sheet.

-Simple ongoing management - it can be managed with minimal or no effort from you as your superannuation fund manages the investments within superannuation on your behalf, depending on your fund type.
+- Simple ongoing management depending on your fund type, your superannuation can be managed with minimal or no effort from you, because your superannuation fund trustee manages these investments on your behalf,.